Skip to Content

 Inspection & Assessment

-When you contact us about rats, you are usually already dealing with noise, mess, or damage.
-Knowing what will happen next can reduce a lot of the stress.
-Our team follows a structured process that is designed to be thorough, respectful, and as minimally disruptive as possible for homes and workplaces in the Phoenix area.
+When you contact us about a rat problem, you are usually already dealing with noise, mess, or damage.
+Knowing what will happen next can reduce a lot of that stress.
+Our team follows a structured process designed to be thorough, respectful, and minimally disruptive.

 We start with a detailed inspection.
-Our technicians look for entry points, runways, droppings, gnaw marks, and nesting sites in places where rats commonly travel.
-In this region that often includes attics, wall voids, around rooftop air conditioning units, along roof edges, garage storage areas, and gaps where utilities enter stucco or block walls.
+Our technicians look for entry points, droppings, gnaw marks, and nesting sites in areas where rats commonly travel.
+In Phoenix, this often includes attics, wall voids, rooflines, garage storage, and areas around utility penetrations.

-We also assess damage to wiring, insulation, and stored belongings so you understand the full picture.
-If contamination or structural issues are discovered, we can help guide next steps through our wildlife damage repair services.
+We also assess structural damage and contamination.
+If issues are identified, we can guide next steps through our wildlife damage repair services to restore affected areas.

 Humane Eviction & Exclusion